 Consumer addiction may seem like it’s just “buying stuff,” but it’s actually quite destructive, financially, environmentally and spiritually.

-Financially, addictive consumerism feeds the machine that has created such a vast discrepancy in wealth in America.
+Financially, addictive consumerism feeds the machine that has created such a vast discrepancy of wealth in America.
 Especially given the prevalence of big box stores owned by large corporations that keep worker wages low while encouraging mass buying, consumer addiction takes an already damaged society and worsens it daily.
-On a more individual level, consumer addiction is largely what’s led to the credit crisis in America, and, on micro levels, can keep individuals “poor” and without savings for their entire life.
+On a more individual level, consumer addiction is largely what’s led to the credit crisis in America, and, on micro levels, can keep individuals in debt and without savings for their entire lives.

 Environmentally, at some point we just have to stop saying yes to a glut of stuff.
 The overall addictive consumerism phenomenon not only means that we’re creating more and more and more “stuff,” it also means that we’re frequently discarding “stuff” into landfills at unprecedented rates.
-For most consumers, the items that they purchase weren’t made using environmentally friendly standards, and they aren’t particularly responsible about recycling or upcycling.
+For most consumers, the items that they purchase weren’t made using environmentally friendly standards, and they aren’t particularly careful about recycling or upcycling.
 Even if they were, we can’t consume our way to a sustainable human future with green products.
 Eventually, all of that “stuff” that we’re addicted to takes its toll on the planet and on our mental, physical and spiritual health.
+Shopping malls have often replaced the role of churches in our society.

-In time, economics and environmental realities may force a reduction in consumer addiction regardless, but it’s certainly a risk to wait for (or hope for) that coercion to happen.
+In time, economic and environmental realities may force a reduction in consumer addiction regardless, but it’s certainly a risk to wait for (or hope for) that coercion to happen.
 How much better to take the reins ourselves!
-Treating consumer addiction isn’t easy.
-It’s not like having a drinking problem where you can choose to not go to bars or have liquor in your home.
+Reducing consumer addiction isn’t easy.
 You’re exposed to messages that support and promote addictive consumer behavior almost hourly.
-However, it is possible to make a change.
-Here are some places to get started:
+However, it is possible to make a change and we would like to help.

 Photo Credit: Rob Boudon via Flickr